thomashoddinott/unhack-yourself-tips/README.md

 Separate phone (simless, connected to wifi) for work which I use to run pomodorro timer and other tasks

-In the office I keep my personal phone in my bag
+In the office I keep my personal phone in my bag.
+At home I keep it out of sight - in another room or a cupboard where I can still hear it if it rings

 ## Laptop